izetent/react-native-aliyun-onekey/README.md

 import {useCallback} from 'react';
 import {useRef} from 'react';
 import {Platform} from 'react-native';
-import * as onePassSDK from 'react-native-ali-one-pass';
+import * as onePassSDK from 'react-native-ali-one-pass-login';
 import {useDispatch} from 'react-redux';

 export async function setUIConfig() {